 Over two years ago when we, Marc and Nicole, thought about the type of preschool we wanted to send our own children, we realized there were none that covered what was important to us.
 We wanted a school that served plant-based foods, taught about nature and spent a good part of the day out in nature, and taught Spanish.
 We knew there were Spanish immersion preschools in the area and a few nature schools in the state, but there was no school where all three of these things were housed together.

 We know that the early childhood years are one of the best times to foster a relationship with and understanding of nature, the plants around us, and the plants that we consume.
 So we decided to start a preschool ourselves that would focus on connecting children to each other, their environment, and to their food.
 So, as Nicole already had a career in natural resources as a naturalist, park ranger, and natural scientist she began to take classes in early childhood development in 2017 to get the ball rolling.

-The director, Kari, Nicole, and Marc are all excited to connect with preschoolers and help them get connected as well.
+Nicole and Marc are excited to connect with preschoolers and help them get connected as well.

 Our Name and Mascot

 The Pebble: We chose the pebble to represent ourselves and our actions.
 We want our lives and our actions to be like pebbles that create waves of positive change into our own lives, the community and the world.
 Be the pebble!
 We were inspired by these two quotes: